Common Signs and Symptoms of Video Game Addiction

 DSM-5 also acknowledges that some gamers experience physical and mental withdrawal symptoms when they no longer have access to their game of choice.
 Research shows that playing video and Internet games triggers pathways in the brain similar to alcohol and drugs.
 This neurological response in the brain creates feelings of pleasure and can, over time, lead to addictive behaviors.

-Now, let’s take a closer look at common signs of video game addiction and common symptoms that your gaming habit has gone too far.
+Now, let’s take a closer look at common signs of video game addiction.

 Let’s start with the most obvious and noticeable signs of addiction — the physical changes in your body.
 You might be wondering how playing video games possibly affect your physical health?
 You’d be surprised.